Allergies: Rush Immunotherapy

 - Maintenance dose reached in 1 to 8 days.

+Rush immunotherapy is usually done by a specialist.
+Having a severe reaction to this treatment is more likely than with standard allergy shots.
 All immunotherapy should be done in a doctor's office or clinic so that emergency care is available.

 Rush immunotherapy may be done if: